FAQ:Recording - How To's

 - Record each track to different computers.

-- If you have two USB microphones or any other separate sound devices you can aggregate them as a single device.
+- If you have two USB microphones or any other separate sound devices you can aggregate them as a single device for recording in Audacity, or use other recording software to record the two devices to separate tracks.

 Separate audio devices such as two USB microphones or devices on different computers will have separate clock speeds (in the absence of a master clock to synchronize to).
 Therefore the two inputs may drift apart over time.|< Index of Frequently Asked Questions